 These loan products are not backed by the federal government.
 They typically have variable interest rates based on Prime or some other banking measure and rely on a credit review to calculate the initial rate of interest.
 Typically, the student is the borrower and often a coborrower is required to pass a credit check or receive a more favorable interest rate.
 Interest accrues from the date of disbursement.
 These loans may not be included in a federal consolidation.
 Funds are disbursed through electronic funds transfer or by check.
-For the most up-todate financing information, please visit:
+For the most up-to-date financing information, please visit the Affordability and Aid: Loans section of our website.